badair/C-Compiler-for-TINY-Architecture/README.md

 so that I'd know how the tokens should be queued up without having to debug.

-std::smart_ptr and std::weak_ptr would've saved me from rolling my own garbage collection.
+std::smart_ptr and std::weak_ptr would've saved me some memory headaches

 Would've overloaded the operator char*()  for the the Token class.